rebeccafae/lrthw_exercises/chapter_4/Readme.md

 > 1) I used 4.0 for space_in_a_car, but is that necessary?
 What happens if it's just 4?

-4.0 is not necessary here since the answer t the equation is a whole number.
+4.0 is not necessary here since the answer to the equation is a whole number.
 If it's just 4, then the answer will return a whole number(120) instead of a floating point (120.0).
 So the sentence would read "We can transport 120 people today."